Benjamin Keene

 First appointed Consul General to Spain in 1724, he became Ambassador five years later, when he negotiated the 1729 Treaty of Seville ending the 1727 to 1729 Anglo-Spanish War.
 He later agreed the 1739 Convention of Pardo resolving trade and boundary issues in the Caribbean, but political opposition in England meant it was never ratified, leading to the 1739 to 1748 War of Jenkins' Ear.

 On returning to England, he was elected Member of Parliament from 1740 to 1741 for Maldon, then for West Looe until 1747.
 He was appointed to the Board of Trade in 1741 and made Paymaster of Pensions in 1745; he found political life less interesting than diplomacy and in 1745 transferred to Lisbon as Ambassador to Portugal.

 Following the 1748 Treaty of Aix-la-Chapelle, he returned to Madrid where his influence kept Spain neutral when the Seven Years' War began in 1756.
 His importance was such that he was kept in post until his death in December 1757, despite several requests he be allowed to retire due to ill-health.
 Although his successor lacked the same influence, Spain did not join the war against Britain until 1762, a major factor in British victory.

 Biography

-Benjamin Keene was born around 1697 in King's Lynn, Norfolk, eldest son of Charles Keene (1675–?) and Susan Rolfe (?–1753).
-His younger brother Edmund (1714–1781) was Bishop of Ely and Master of Peterhouse, Cambridge.
+Benjamin Keene was born around 1697 in King's Lynn Norfolk, eldest son of Charles Keene (1675–?) and Susan Rolfe (?–1753).
+His younger brother Edmund (1714–1781) was Bishop of Ely, and later Master of Peterhouse, Cambridge.

 Both his father and uncle Benjamin served as Mayor of King's Lynn, as did his grandfather Edmund Rolfe (1640–1726).
 Rolfe was also election agent for Sir Robert Walpole, British Prime Minister from 1721 to 1742; this connection helped the careers of both Benjamin and his younger brother.

 Keene was unmarried and left his estate to his brother Edmund; his nephew Benjamin (1753–1837) was MP for Cambridge from 1774 to 1786.